Woongarrah

 AreaSearch analysis places Woongarrah well above average for employment performance across multiple indicators

-Woongarrah has a balanced workforce with white and blue collar jobs well represented.
-Essential services sectors are prominent, unemployment is low at 3.1%, and employment growth over the past year was estimated at 3.2%.
+Woongarrah has a balanced workforce with both white and blue collar jobs.
+Its unemployment rate is 3.2%, lower than the Greater Sydney average of 4.2%.
+Employment growth over the past year was estimated at 3.2%.

 Frequently Asked Questions - Employment